calacademy-research/citations_finder/README.md

   to auto rotate the origin IP to see if this gets around the ddos wall. [no known vpn api works on mac, more research required]

-* put custom phrases to scan for (and scoring) into config.ini

 * archive.org downloader (may be subsumed in unpaywall.org)

-* in scan: Check for duplicate paper titles

-* in scan: chop everything after "references"

-* In scan: check for wraparound case - if "CAS" is on the first line and digit is on the second.
-(This may be already done; verify)

-* In scan: make each paragraph a line (may be already done? verify)

 * unpaywall_downloader:  "download_link" doesn't work very well.
 Most of the time this links to an html version of the paper.
 Currently only handles direct-to-PDF links.
 However, it's hard to tell the